dkole4/city-bike-app/README.md

 This is a bike journey displaying app implemented as a programming exercise.

+## Using the app

+To start the application, use command `docker-compose up` in the root directory.
+If you want to import data to the database, place `stations.csv` and `journeys.csv` files to the `/database/data` directory before starting the application.

 ## Chosen technologies and why they were chosen:
 - TypeScript
   - Widely used in web-development currently.